zombocom/rundoc/README.md

    bahz
    ```

-This could be useful if you are running an interactive command such as `play new` which requires user input.
+This STDIN feature could be useful if you are running an interactive command such as `play new` which requires user input.
 For more fine grained input you'll need to use a custom repl object (will be covered later).

 If a shell command returns a non-zero exit status an error will be raised, if you expect a command to fail you can run it with `fail.$` keyword

     ```
-    :::= fail.$ cat /dev/null/foo
+    :::>> fail.$ cat /dev/null/foo
     ```

 Even though this command returns a non zero exit status, the contents of the command will be written since we're stating that we don't care if the command fails.
 This would be the output: